TheShadowish/CodeAugs102/README.md

-- 👋 Hi, I’m @CodeAugs102
+- 👋 Hi, I’m @TheShadowish
 - 👀 I’m interested in Programing
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on no
+- 💞️ I’m looking to collaborate on sadly at this moment I'm not gonna callobarate with someone
-- 📫 How to reach me discord augis_rwg
+- 📫 How to reach me discord the_shadow.the_shade
-- 😄 Pronouns: Augis
+- 😄 Pronouns: Shadow
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have no funny fact sorryy

 <!---
-CodeAugs102/CodeAugs102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+TheShadowish/CodeAugs102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->